amitkumar0000/android-activity/README.md

 onResume :-  This is where user start interacting with UI.

-onPause :- App move in backgroud
+onPause :- App move in backgroud parital invisible ...e.g a dilog box comes in screen,activity is paritally visible

 onStop :- This is the place where user can stop any functionality that does not required if app is invisible.